© Copyright Bee Wilder, Revised December 4, 2011 to correct the description of tendons and ligaments in the section What IS Arthritis?

 *Note: Glucose does not need to come from sugar nor carbohydrate-type foods.
 The body can obtain all of its needs for sugar from meats, eggs, and good natural fats.
 That is because 58% of protein and 10% of natural fat turns into glucose inside the body.

 Chondroitin sulfate is another natural substance found in the body.
 It prevents other body enzymes from degrading the building blocks of joint cartilage.
 The type sold in health-food stores and pharmacies is derived from animal products.
 Your body can make all the chondroitin you need from the glucosamine your body produces, making Chondroitin sulfate supplementation unnecessary.

-Deficiencies of glucosamine and chondroitin sulfate are rare, since they are manufactured by the body, and the key to increasing their production is consuming a healthy diet that contains meats, eggs, good fats, low carbs, no sugars, no processed foods, etc. as well as improving digestion.
-Also see the candida diet and the main candida article for details about the candida diet.
+Deficiencies of glucosamine and chondroitin sulfate are rare, since they are manufactured by the body, and the key to increasing their production is by consuming a diet that contains plenty of meats, eggs, natural fats, low carbs, no sugars, no processed foods, etc. as well as by Improving Digestion.

 Toxins Exhaust the Endocrine System